AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/report-budgeted-hour.md

 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
 title: "Report: Budgeted Hour"
-description: (NOTE: From Alina: This is my article, but since it's about building a report, it is in the Reporting section.
-Please don't remove it -it's linked to Resouce Management and it is super important.)
+description: "(NOTE: From Alina: This is my article, but since it's about building a report, it is in the Reporting section.
+Please don't remove it -it's linked to Resouce Management and it is super important.)"
 ---

 # Report: Budgeted Hour